 Non-video game examples

 - Mocked by The Simpsons - in one episode, Homer takes a free sample offered by someone in a store, but is refused a second.
 So he comes back with a fake mustache on, and is refused again.
-Until Homer comes back on the other side of the screen, and it's actually someone else who looks like Homer with a fake mustache.
-You Had To Be There.
+Until Homer comes back on the other side of the screen, and it's actually someone else who looks exactly like Homer with a fake mustache.
+Both Family Guy and Spongebob Squarepants did similar gags.